DO

 Usage Notes

-You can exit from all DO / ENDDO loops by using GOTO to a line past the corresponding ENDDO.
+You can exit from all DO / ENDDO loops in a batch file by using GOTO to a line past the corresponding ENDDO.
 However, be sure to read the cautionary notes about GOTO and DO under the GOTO command before using GOTO in any other way inside any DO loop.

 You cannot use RETURN to return from a GOSUB while inside a DO loop.